sematic-ai/sematic/docs/upgrades.md

 ## General guidance

-Sematic has 3 components, depending on your usage:
+Sematic has 3 versioned entities, depending on your usage:

-- *pip package*: If you are using Sematic only locally, this is the only component you need.
+- *pip package*: If you are using Sematic only locally, this is the only versioned entity you need.
+This determines the code that will be used for your code to interact with the server, including how Sematic resolvers interact with the server.
 - *Server*: If you are using Sematic in the cloud, you need this and the pip package.
-- *bazel integration*: If you are running Sematic with `bazel`, you need this component as well.
+- *bazel integration*: If you are using `bazel` with Sematic, you need this versioned entity as well.

-When you are upgrading Sematic, you generally want to upgrade all of the components you are using at the same time.
+When you are upgrading Sematic, you generally want to upgrade all of the versions you are using at the same time.
 It is impossible to upgrade all of them literally atomically, so we reccommend upgrading in the order: